Getting started with STUnD

 CoNNL-U and tree mode

-So far, we have seen how to use STUnD in plain text mode.
+So far, we have discussed how to use STUnD in plain text mode.
 Switching to CoNNL-U mode allows inspecting the CoNNL-U (sub)trees corresponding to bold text in the default text mode:

 CoNNL-U mode